 Present day, turmeric is widely cultivated in the tropics and goes by many different names in various cultures and countries.
-The name turmeric derives from the Latin word terra merita (meritorious earth), referring to the color of ground turmeric, which resembles a mineral pigment.
-(12)
+The name turmeric derives from the Latin word terra merita (“meritorious earth”), referring to the color of ground turmeric, which resembles a mineral pigment.
+(18)

 Turmeric essential oil is available in health stores and online and is very affordable!
-You can purchase a high-quality five-milliliter bottle of turmeric essential oil for around $4.
 Don’t be deceived by the size of the bottle — turmeric essential oil is very potent, and a little goes a long way.

 If you’re making homemade aromatherapy products, it’s helpful to know that turmeric essential oil blends nicely with ginger, cinnamon, blood orange, grapefruit, ylang ylang, vanilla and cardamom essential oils.

-- For stress relief and aromatherapy, diffuse or inhale 2–3 drops of turmeric essential oil.
+- For stress relief and aromatherapy: diffuse or inhale two to three drops of turmeric essential oil.

-- For external use, including inflammation and pain relief, create a massage oil by diluting 5 drops of turmeric essential oil with 5 drops of a carrier oil (like jojoba or coconut oil) and apply it to areas of concern.
+- For external use, including inflammation and pain relief: create a massage oil by diluting five drops of turmeric essential oil with five drops of a carrier oil (like jojoba or coconut oil) and apply it to areas of concern.

-- For internal use, ONLY very high-quality oil brands should be used internally, which means a USDA-certified organic turmeric oil that is 100 percent pure and therapeutic grade.
-Add one drop of turmeric essential oil to water or mix 1 drop of turmeric oil with a teaspoon of honey or a smoothie.
+- For internal use: Only very high-quality oil brands should be used internally, which means a USDA-certified organic turmeric oil that is 100 percent pure and therapeutic grade.
+Add one drop of turmeric essential oil to water or mix one drop of turmeric oil with a teaspoon of honey or a smoothie.
 This is an easy alternative to taking turmeric oil capsules.

 Always store turmeric essential oil in a cool, dark place.